mqnfred/clishe/README.md

 [![crates.io](https://img.shields.io/crates/v/clishe)](https://crates.io/clishe)
 [![badge](https://docs.rs/clishe/badge.svg)](https://docs.rs/clishe/)

 Clishé is a cli mini-framework in rust.
-Write your CLI using an idiom axed around the following values:
+Write your CLI using an idiom focused on the following values:

  1. Reduction of boilerplate for repetitive command declaration
  2. Command implementation and definition live side-to-side